 Without a doubt, it is best to check your contract on this matter.

-As noted above, tire damage from hitting curb occurs if you cannot control the angle of impact.
+As noted above, hit curb tire damage occurs if you cannot control the angle of impact.
 Scratches, dents on the wheel rim, or underinflated tires are the most common accidents.